Skip to the main content.

 • Con: As with 1099 workers, C2C workers may not have the same level of experience, company loyalty, or expertise as is typically expected from W-2 employees.

-The fact is that 84% of companies have benefited from significant savings by transitioning to a more contingent workforce.
+The fact is that 84% of companies have benefited from significant savings by transitioning to a better-leveraged contingent workforce.
 Moreover, companies around the world put over $500 billion toward procurement services in 2019.

 It has become incredibly important for hiring managers to understand the difference between W-2, C2C, and 1099 workers.
 For Raynor, understanding the difference means making “informed business decisions about what makes the most sense for the company’s needs.”
 Just as importantly, better understanding mitigates against misclassifying employees, which, Raynor warns, “can have legal and financial consequences for a business.”